 1 large bell pepper, any color, diced

-1/8 tsp each of white pepper, cayenne pepper, cinnamon, ground clove, onion powder, and garlic powder
+1/8 teaspoon each of white pepper, cayenne pepper, cinnamon, ground clove, onion powder and garlic powder

 - Put split peas and 4-5 cups water in a medium sized pot over high heat.
 Let it come to a boil.
 Maintain boil for 15-20 minutes.